Thayallan-S/pictochat-designs/README.md

 # pictochatr-designs
-The Sketch designs for the application Pictochat
+The Sketch designs for the application Pictochat.
+More information will be uploaded when application is complete....